 - Caffeine and other stimulants found in tea, coffee, and chocolates are known to trigger hot flashes, especially at night, along with sweating.7

 - Excess intake of salt can increase menopausal women’s risk of high blood pressure, bloating, water retention, and heart diseases.

-- Saturated fats found in red meat, fried foods, and junk food add to the burden of weight apart from impacting heart health, bone health, and hormone health.
+- Saturated fats found in red meat, fried foods, and junk food add to the burden of weight apart from impacting heart health, bone health,

 - Excess phosphorus in the diet can lead to loss of critical minerals such as calcium and magnesium (bone health).
 Avoid foods like red meats, processed foods, and fizzy drinks.

 What Should Be Included In An Ideal Menopause Diet?